Weybourne, Norfolk: Weybourne Camp

-During the Second World War, Weybourne Camp was a highly secret site and was an Anti-Aircraft Artillery range.
+Weybourne Camp was a highly secret site and was an Anti-Aircraft Artillery range.
 This, along with a complementary camp at Stiffkey, represented the main live-firing training ranges for Anti-Aircraft Command in the war.
-Here the Norfolk coastline became a controlled zone by the British forces.
-This controlled zone extended 10 km deep into the North Sea around Norfolk.
+Here, the Norfolk coastline became a controlled zone by the British forces.
+This controlled zone extended 6 mi deep into the North Sea around Norfolk.
 Weybourne Camp was a vital part of this zone.

-Weybourne Camp was visited twice by Winston Churchill in 1941.
+It was visited by Winston Churchill twice in 1941.
 These visits took place after the Dunkirk evacuation when British defences were on high alert.
 During his first visit, a demonstration of projectile firing was carried out, but the result was most unsatisfactory.
-The Prime Minister gave the commandant just seven days to improve the standard.
+The prime minister gave the commandant just seven days to improve standards.
 On the second visit, each demonstration ended in failure until finally, a Queen Bee pilotless target aircraft was shot down and crashed close to the VIP enclosure.
 History has it that all the senior staff were replaced the following day.